dtan4/terraforming/CONTRIBUTING.md

 # Contributing

 I love pull requests from everyone!
-By the way, I have a favor to ask you with your contribution.
+By the way, I have a favor to ask you with your contribution :bow:

 ## Making changes